pzivich/zEpid/docs/Causal.rst

 This may take awhile to run, based on the number of samples and the number of time units to simulate through.

 Now that we have the g-formula estimated natural course, we can compared to the observed cases.
-We will use ``lifelines`` to fit Kaplan-Meier curves for the last observations for each unique sampled ID.
+We will use ``KaplanMeierFitter`` from the ``lifelines`` package to fit Kaplan-Meier curves for the last observations for each unique sampled ID.
 As for the observed data, we will fit a Kaplan-Meier curve to the entire observed dataframe.

 We can access the g-formula predicted values through the ``predicted_outcomes`` option.
 The returned dataframe contains all variables that were predicted forward in time.